Walking and yoga: video short

 I found the below gentle yoga for the morning.
 It's also good for those of us with seriously challenged nervous systems at any time of the day.
 Those of us with protracted withdrawal syndrome need to be gentle and learn to listen to our bodies very carefully as we heal.
 Even yoga can trigger us or put us over the edge if we're not careful. … [click on title for the rest of the post]

-Yoga tips for those with challenged nervous systems
+Yoga tips for challenged nervous systems

 Because of global and broad hypersensitivity (caused by the psych drug injury) sometimes two minutes of yoga is exactly the right amount.
 Sometimes two minutes of yoga right now, five minutes a hour from now and ten minutes before bed is just right.